LAW 2572 - Native Title Law

 Learning & Teaching Activities

-Learning & Teaching ModesThe course involves a mandatory 2-3 day field trip in the week of 17-21 September 2018 (Dates to be confirmed).
-The field trip will cost each student approximately $260-$280 to cover transport, accommodation, the guide and some meals.
+Learning & Teaching ModesThe course involves a mandatory 3 day field trip in the week of 21-25 September 2020 (Exact dates to be confirmed).
+The field trip will cost each student approximately $300 to cover transport, accommodation, and some meals.

 Please contact the course coordinator if this cost is likely to pose a barrier to your enrolment - we will seek out funding to assist those students who can show financial stress.